United States women's national rowing team: Introduction of Title IX

 In the 1970s, Title IX was implemented across college campuses in the United States.
 During this time women were seeking equal treatment in the world of athletics, specifically collegiate athletics.
 After the implementation of Title IX, collegiate athletic programs had to address the imbalance between men's and women's sports offerings and scholarships.
-Some elite colleges, like Yale University, already had women's rowing clubs or programs, but these programs were not receiving the same funding or school support as the men's rowing programs.
-In 1975 the women's rowing team at Yale University protested to the athletic department for equal funding and conditions, and drew national attention to their program and to the need for equality in women's collegiate sports.
+Some elite colleges, like Yale University, already had women's rowing clubs or programs, but these programs had not been receiving the same funding or school support as the men's rowing programs.
+In 1975 the women's rowing team at Yale University protested to the athletic department for equal funding and conditions, and drew national attention to their program and to the need for equality in collegiate sports.
 The women on this team had previously been forced to wait for their men's team to shower after practice, and were not provided with a locker room or usable showers themselves.
 They sat in on buses and waited, no matter what the weather conditions were.
 At the time, the women's team was trying to gain access to usable showers.
 Collegiate and national journalists were able to capture the protest and draw attention to it.
-The national spotlight on the women's crew program drew attention to the importance of equal treatment for both men's and women's collegiate sports teams.

 For many colleges with large male athletic teams, like football programs, women's rowing was an easy addition.
 Women's collegiate rowing was added to the NCAA, and many universities began to add scholarships in order to attract women to the team.
 Rowing is unique in that many women who are highly competitive in other sports can also be very successful rowers.
 Women who had no prior rowing experience, but who may have been athletes prior to college, could now try to join growing programs and find success on a new team.
 Schools that had previously developed the reputation of having successful women's collegiate crew programs, like Harvard University, now had competition from large universities.
 Large schools were able to spend more money on the development of their women's rowing programs because they were also spending large amounts on their men's teams.
 This spread out the competition nationally, and eliminated the program divide between Ivy League schools and large public universities.
 Today, there are women's programs in all three divisions of the NCAA.
 Both private and public colleges competitively race, and the sport continues to grow in popularity.